-I specialise in Survival and Bushcraft but I have also had a lot of experience of being an outdoors instructor teaching Paddlesports, High and Low Ropes, Abseiling, Archery, Team Building, Navigation and First Aid.
+I specialise in Survival and Bushcraft but I have also had a lot of experience of being an outdoors instructor teaching Paddlesports, High and Low Ropes, Abseiling, Archery, Rifle shooting, Team Building, Navigation and First Aid.

 I continue to be a student of Bushcraft and Survival as I believe that you never stop learning and I am constantly attending specialised courses to improve my knowledge and skills.
 I also have an extensive library of books that I draw on to make me a better instructor.
 Over the past few years I have made a name for myself for my friction fire lighting skills and have really enjoyed developing bow drill and hand drill as a speciality.
 Three years ago I was delighted to be given the award of Bow Drill Master by my friend and mentor Dave Watson an LPIOL and one of the UK's most respected authorities on Bushcraft.